CANADA STOCKS-TSX set to open higher

 ANALYST RESEARCH HIGHLIGHTS

+Dundee Precious Metals Inc : CIBC cuts rating to "sector performer" from "sector outperformer"

-Gasfrac Energy Services : Raymond James raises rating to "market perform" from "underperform"
+Wajax Corp : Raymond James raises rating to "outperform" from "market perform"

 U.S. ECONOMIC DATA DUE ON WEDNESDAY